AdoByte/password-generator/README.md

-This is a program that generates secure password
+This is a program that generates secure password.

 It requires the user to provide to indicate some input to determine the features of the password.
 Inputs required are: